 A simple assignment of employees to Peru will not result in a PE in Peru.
 The following are considered to be examples a PE of a non-resident entity:

-The Peruvian VAT (Impuesto General a las Ventas, (IGV)) is a tax based on the value-added method.
+The IGV is a tax based on the value-added method.
 It is applied following the subtraction method on a financial basis of tax against tax.

 There is no special registry in Peru for VAT.
-Nevertheless, there is a general obligation for taxpayers to register with the Peruvian tax authority (SUNAT) to obtain their taxpayer identification number (Registro Único de Contribuyentes (RUC)).
+Nevertheless, there is a general obligation for taxpayers to register with the Peruvian Tax Authorities (SUNAT) in order to obtain their taxpayer identification number (Registro Único de Contribuyentes - RUC).